boazbk/tcs/lec_00_1_math_background.md

 ### Patterns in proofs

 >_"If it was so, it might be; and if it were so, it would be; but as it isn’t, it ain’t.
-That’s logic."_, Lewis Carroll, _Through the looking glass_.
+That’s logic."_, Lewis Carroll, _Through the looking-glass_.
->

 Just like in programming, there are several common patterns of proofs that occur time and again.
 Here are some examples: